daniela-tonazzolli/daniela-tonazzolli.github.io/index.md

 title: Daniela Tonazzolli's CV
 ---
 # Daniela Tonazzolli
-**mail**: <script type="text/javascript">document.write('\u0064\u002e\u0074\u006f\u006e\u0061\u007a\u007a\u006f\u006c\u006c\u0069\u0040\u0067\u006d\u0061\u0069\u006c\u002e\u0063\u006f\u006d')</script> | **phone**: <script type="text/javascript">document.write('\u0030\u0037\u0033\u0036\u0037\u0020\u0038\u0038\u0037\u0030\u0039\u0033')</script>
+mail: <script type="text/javascript">document.write('\u0064\u002e\u0074\u006f\u006e\u0061\u007a\u007a\u006f\u006c\u006c\u0069\u0040\u0067\u006d\u0061\u0069\u006c\u002e\u0063\u006f\u006d')</script> | phone: <script type="text/javascript">document.write('\u0030\u0037\u0033\u0036\u0037\u0020\u0038\u0038\u0037\u0030\u0039\u0033')</script>

 ## Occupation

 `Jun 2013 — Jul 2016`
 **Private Nanny** - Self employed, The Hague, The Netherlands

-- Highly organised by manage my schedule, the children’s routines and plan their daily activities.
+- Manage my schedule, the children’s routines and plan their daily activities.
-- daily update parents on their children’s activities and, periodically, discuss their children’s progress and development.
-I had to organise both project-based and play-based learning experiences.
+- Update parents on their children’s daily activities
+- Discuss their children’s progress and development
+- Organise both project-based and play-based learning experiences.
-- I had to speak up for myself when needed and to learn how to handle difficult situations without the help of colleagues.
+- Speak up for myself when needed and to learn how to handle difficult situations without the help of colleagues.
-- Developed strong bonds with children through compassionate verbal and physical interaction.
+- Develop strong bonds with children through compassionate verbal and physical interaction.
-- Modelled appropriate social behaviours, promoting empathy and kindness.
+- Model appropriate social behaviours, promoting empathy and kindness.
-- Assisted in light housework and laundry to reduce parents' workload.
+- Help with light housework and laundry to reduce parents' workload.

 `May 2011 — Jan 2013`
 **Nursery Teacher** - La Coccinella NPO, Trento, Italy

-- Daily update parents on their children’s activities and, periodically, discuss their children’s progress and development.
+- Update parents on their children’s daily activities
+- Discuss children’s progress and development
-- I had to set up learning spaces with provocations that stimulate the interests of the children and anticipate the learning that would happen in the classroom.
+- Set up learning spaces with provocations that stimulate the interests of the children and anticipate the learning that would happen in the classroom.
 The environment always involved a variety of mediums and materials to allow children to express and experience learning in various ways.
-- I had to take observations of the children under my care.
+- Take observations of the children under my care.
 The educational work with children and the documentation were interconnected and mutually supportive.
 - Regularly reviewing support put in place and adapting provisions in response to developments and changes.
-- I had to provide formal progress updates to senior staff, parents and local authorities.
+- Provide formal progress updates to senior staff, parents and local authorities.

 `Apr 2010 — May 2011`
 **Nursery Teacher** - Città Futura NPO, Trento, Italy